rugbyprof/2143-ObjectOrientedProgramming/Assignments/Homework-02-lists-dict.md

 >>> superbowls
 {’peyton manning’: 1, ’tom brady’: 3, ’joe flacco’: 1, ’joe montana’: 4}
 Dictionaries are indexed with similar syntax as sequences, only they use keys, which can be any immutable value, not just numbers.
 Dictionaries themselves are mutable; we can

-CS61A Spring 2013: Amir Kamil, with
-Hamilton Nguyen, Joy Jeng, Keegan Mann, Stephen Martinis, Albert Wu, Julia Oh, Robert Huang, Mark Miyashita, Sharad Vikram, Soumya Basu, and Richard Hwang
-    DISCUSSION 6: LIST AND DICTIONARIES Page 7 add, remove, and change entries after creation.
+ add, remove, and change entries after creation.
 There is only one value per key, however, in a dictionary (we call this injective or one-to-one).
 1. Continuing from above, what would Python print?
 >>> ’colin kaepernick’ in superbowls
    >>> len(superbowls)